 This elected body is the first tier of local government; the level closest to the electors.
 East Staffordshire Borough Council is the second tier locally and Staffordshire County Council is the third.
 The top tier is in Westminster – the Government.

-The other tiers, “Principal Councils” have many legal duties; things that they must do.
+The other tiers, “Principal Councils or Authorities” have many legal duties; things that they must do.
 Parish Councils are much freer, there are few duties but plenty of powers available to take actions for the benefit of the local residents.

 Anglesey Parish is served by eleven Councillors elected by the residents.
 Elections are held every four years; the most recent elections were in May 2019

 A council can only do things that it has the power to do.
 The parish council has the authority to raise money through taxation (the “Precept”) and then spend this “public money” within the powers granted to it by Government.

 The “job” is to represent the interests of the whole community of Anglesey.
 The law gives local councils few duties but these it must do.
 Some are a compliance role; some require specific information to be published.
 Council has to consider the impact of its decision on reducing crime and disorder; protect biodiversity and provide allotments or maintain a closed churchyard if the residents request these.

 To help it to function efficiently the Council must elect a Chairman and appoint officers to carry out Council’s functions.
 A Code of Conduct for its Members has to be adopted.
 It has to hold a minimum of four meetings a year.

 These rules, plus other local regulations adopted to guide the Council’s procedures, make up the council’s “Standing Orders”.
 There is a separate document, “Financial Regulations” that fulfils the same role but is specific to the financial aspect of the Council’s work.

 A Brief History Lesson